 Time credited for days in pre-trial custody (county time)

 Statutory good time that determines if a person will serve half, most, or all of the sentence handed down by the judge

 Discretionary credits (credits IDOC may give in certain circumstances) that allow an inmate to earn time off of a sentence

 IDOC calculates sentences according to the law.
 How this is done depends on the type of sentencing credits (see below).

-Time served prior to incarceration in IDOC (county time, police custody, etc.)
+How do you calculate time served prior to incarceration in IDOC (county time, police custody, etc.)?

 Generally speaking, a person is entitled to have the days they spent in pre-trial custody applied to their sentence.
 This most often is referred to as county time.